Russia declares an emergency in Kursk, under attack by Ukraine. 14 die in a Russian strike on a mall

 The Kursk fighting has earned considerable attention in Russian media, at the top of news websites and state television news broadcasts.

-State TV channel Rossiya-1 devoted its first 10 minutes of its 11 a.m. newscast Friday to various aspects of the situation.
-There wasn’t any reporting from the front, but the newscast led with video from the Russian Defense Ministry purportedly showing the destruction of Ukrainian military vehicles and a howitzer.
+State TV channel Rossiya-1 devoted its first 10 minutes of its 11 a.m. newscast Friday to the situation, running Defense Ministry's video showing the destruction of Ukrainian military vehicles and a howitzer.

 Much of the coverage was about the humanitarian situation — children being taken to shelters aboard buses, people in other regions gathering food and diapers and other supplies to be sent to Kursk.